 These types of directed purposes are often handled through the establishment of a trust.
 These kinds of arrangements hold assets on behalf of a beneficiary under the supervision of a trustee.
 A life insurance policy can fund a trust for a specific purpose, like continuing alimony payments, supporting a child until a certain age, or paying for care for a loved one with special needs.
 (Related: Is setting up a trust right for you?)

 There are many types of trusts with advantages and disadvantages regarding taxes, probate, and other matters.
 Many people opt to consult a financial professional about the options and how they might apply to personal circumstances and goals.

 Probate is the process for overseeing the settlement and distribution of a decedent’s assets.
 It tends to be a lengthy and involved process, even when there is a will and general estate plan in place.
 (Related: Why people fear probate)

 Insurance proceeds, however, avoid probate when going to a named beneficiary.
 And the payment can remain private, whereas the probate process is public.

 These are just a few of the more common uses of life insurance in estate planning.
 There can be many more uses, as wide and varied as the different circumstances and goals of one individual from another.

 That’s why many people opt to consult a financial professional about the possibilities.
 (Need a financial professional?
 Let us know)

-Life insurance is a useful tool for estate planning.
+Life insurance, like a will, is a useful tool for estate planning.
 But, like any tool, it takes a little know-how to use it properly.